All of the above. Some of them are already available on your blog posts when you create your WordPress blog.

 Many run weekly link-up parties where they encourage other bloggers to leave a link to one of their blog posts.

 These link-ups can attract hundreds of links.
-Many lead readers to interesting articles such as recipes, blogging and writing tips, health tips, music, reviews, arts and crafts, short stories.
+Many lead readers to interesting articles such as recipes, blogging and writing tips, health tips, music, reviews, arts and crafts, and short stories.
 The list is endless.

 By participating in a link-up party and adding a link to your post, you’ll see increased visitors to your blog and comments being left on your posts.